fkoehler42/rainfall/bonus1/walkthrough.md

 That is without counting on integer overflow.
 This integer overflow will lead us to a buffer overflow by `memcpy` because the `int` value returned by `atoi` is stored next to the buffer.
 So we are going to crush its value.

-In `Resources`, we have a small C program to visualize an number as signed, unsigned and hexadecimal values.
+In `Resources`, we have a small C program to visualize a number as signed, unsigned and hexadecimal representation.

 Let's find how big is the buffer for `memcpy`: